lenkiefer/lenkiefer.github.com/_posts/2016-08-15-trends-in-credit-part-2.md

   }
 </style>

-A FEW DAYS AGO I [POSTED]({% post_url 2016-08-09-trends-in-credit %}) on trends in consumer debt using data from the the New York Federal Reserve Bank's [Consumer Credit Panel](https://www.newyorkfed.org/microeconomics/data.html).
+A FEW DAYS AGO I [POSTED]({% post_url 2016-08-09-trends-in-credit %}) on trends in household debt using data from the the New York Federal Reserve Bank's [Consumer Credit Panel](https://www.newyorkfed.org/microeconomics/data.html).
 The post got many responses, some observing that while student debt has grown a lot the absolute level of it is small relative to mortgage debt.

 I had made that point in my post, but the pictures caught the attention of many who didn't read the post or catch the point.
 The image of exploding student debt resonated with experience.
 Especially when animated in a gif.